• Skip to primary navigation

 Medicare Regarding Your Prescription Drugs

 Medicare Part D plans are designed to help pay some of the cost of your prescription drugs.
 These plans are optional.
 However, if you do not sign up when you become eligible there may be a penalty attached to the premium of any prescription drug plan that you do enroll in at a later date.
-Part D plans are offered by private insurance companies and vary by premium, deductible and copayments.
+Part D plans are offered by private insurance companies and vary by which drugs are covered (formulary), premium, deductible and copayments.

 How do Medicare Part D plans work?

 Part D plans are one of the more complex elements of Medicare.
-Plans may be a stand-alone prescription plan combined with a Medicare supplement, or coverage built into a Medicare Advantage plan, but all have the same general structure.
+Plans may be a stand-alone prescription plan that is then combined with a Medicare supplement, or they can be coverage built into a Medicare Advantage plan, but all have the same general structure.

 Each plan has a list of prescriptions covered by the plan.
 This list is called the formulary.
 Within the formulary, each prescription is placed in a tier.
 Preferred generic drugs, which are usually the least expensive, are typically tier 1.
 The more expensive the prescription the higher the tier and the higher the copayment or coinsurance.

-There are three phases of Medicare Part D: the initial coverage period, the coverage gap (donut hole), and the catastrophic coverage phase.
+There are three phases of Medicare Part D: the Deductible phase, the Initial Coverage phase, and the Catastrophic Coverage phase.
 The timing of your transition from one phase to another is based on the retail cost of the prescription drugs that you need.

 What is the Initial Coverage Phase?